CMSC389R/Cryptography-2/README.md

 ## Part 2

 For this part of the assignment we were to send an encrypted email using a PGP public key provided to ```pgpassignment@gmail.com.```
-I tried both using the GPG command line tool and using a web based GPG encryption.
+I tried both using the GPG command line tool and using encryption software.
 First I generated a PGP key using ```gpg --gen-key```, I then imported and encrypted my message, ```I really enjoyed the CTF!```, I used a piece of software called GPG Keychain, shown below to import my secret key and the public key provided and send my encrypted message to ```pgpassignment@gmail.com```.

 ![alt text](https://github.com/yreiss1/Cryptography-2/blob/master/gpgkeychain.png)